What is it?

 You need a rear module to access your inputs and outputs...

 Two slot frame rear module.
 Allows ten M-WEBKEY in 3U.
-Input and outputs can be any mixture of SDI via BNCs and IP via up to four 10GbE network interfaces.
+Input and outputs can be any mixture of SDI via BNCs and IP via up to four 10GbE network interfaces on dual LC.
 Gives access to one SDI (3G/HD/SD) or IP input and two SDI or IP outputs.
 Video input provides background source, with fill and key coming from web page stored either on external web server or in Vision frame

 - Two slot frame rear module.
 Allows ten M-WEBKEY in 3U.
-Input and outputs can be any mixture of SDI via BNCs and IP via up to two 10GbE network interfaces.
+Input and outputs can be any mixture of SDI via BNCs and IP via up to two 10GbE network interfaces on dual LC.
 Gives access to one SDI (3G/HD/SD) or IP input and two SDI or IP outputs.
 Video input provides background source, with fill and key coming from web page stored either on external web server or in Vision frame

 Next - control.
 Complimentary options include the frame's integrated control panel, the VisionWeb web browser control, SNMP and our ASCII and JSON protocols.
 Alternatively order one of the items below...